lexingxie/cmLab/content/post/asnets.md

 For tasks where neural networks excel, there’s often a specific kind of network architecture which enables high performance.
 <!-- s -->
-For instance, the image captioning work linked above uses a mixture of convolutional neural networks for visual processing and recurrent neural networks for text generation.
+For instance, recent image captioning work uses convolutional neural networks for visual processing and recurrent neural networks for text generation.
 <!-- s -->